 Q: Are there side effects of using an air purifier?

-A: People have been making use of Air Purifier for years and have not recorded any major side effect both health-wise and otherwise.
-Air purifiers help to improve your health so it won’t cause you any harm.
+A: People have been using Air Purifier for years and have not recorded any significant side effects, both health-wise and otherwise.
+Air purifiers help improve your health so that it won’t harm you.

 Q: How does an air purifier work?

-A: The way an Air Purifier works is very simple; once switched on, it draws in air from your room, the air is then filtered through the air filters to get rid of pollutants and other particles.
+A: The way an Air Purifier works is straightforward; once switched on, it draws in air from your room; the air is then filtered through the air filters to eliminate pollutants and other particles.
 After that, the device releases the purified air back into the room for you to breathe.

 Q: How often should I run my air purifier?

-A: Most of the time, if you are an indoors person.
-Breathing pure and clean air is very advantageous to the health so you should run your Air purifier whenever you are in the house.
-You can turn it off when you are going out so you save energy and money too.
+A: Most of the time, if you are an indoor person.
+Breathing pure and clean air is very advantageous to health, so you should run your Air purifier whenever you are in the house.
+You can turn it off when you are going out, so you save energy and money too.

 Q: Are all air purifiers noisy?

-A: Not all air purifier is noisy, there are some ultra silent ones that make very minimal noise.
-However, the noise level of an Air purifier has to do with the fan speed it is operating on.
-Running an air purifier at a higher fan speed generates much noise than when running at a lower speed.
+A: Not all air purifier is noisy; some ultra-silent ones make very minimal noise.
+However, an Air purifier’s noise level has to do with the fan speed it is operating on.
+Running an air purifier at a higher fan speed generates much noise than when running at a slower pace.

 Q: What size air purifier do I need for my room?

-A: To know the right size of Air purifier you need for your room, you must first know the size of your room.
-An Air purifier that can have a room square footage equal to or higher than your room size is perfect for you to buy.
-The room square footage of an Air purifier is usually stated in the product label.
+A: To know the right size of the air purifier you need for your room, you must first understand the size of your room.
+An Air purifier with a room square footage equal to or higher than your room size is perfect for you to buy.
+The room square footage of an Air purifier is usually stated on the product label